 Then the question becomes: How many agents will lose their jobs?

 Will AI deem call centers obsolete?
-It’s too early to say.
-What’s clear is this: AI will impact the call center industry.
+It's too early to say.
+What's clear is that AI will impact the call center industry.
 How strongly though is still a question.
 In the meantime, what are you gonna do about it?
 Will you wait or will you wait and prepare?

 How to quit your call center job